1306SCSE/something_about_os_experiment/os5.md

 panic at init.c:29: ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-????DEBUG: sizeof(struct File)=256

-?FS is running
+????FS is running

-FS can do I/O
+?FS can do I/O

 ????fs.c:read_super() 1